camunda-academy/enrico-test/en/lessons/demo-0/lesson.md

 3. Give it a name and an ID as in the image above.

-4. Select the task and click on the **Wrench** icon.
-From there select the Business Rule task.
+4. Select the task and click on the symbol with two round shapes on the top left.
+5. From there select the Business Rule task.

    <img src="chooseBusinessRule.png" alt="choose business rule" width="40%">